Sunday, November 26, 2023

 • No bots in multiplayer.

-• Jaggy looking due to field-rendering (game runs at an alternating 640x224.)
+• On-foot levels are jaggy looking due to field-rendering (game runs at an alternating 640x224.)

 GameCube: